MPH, Johns Hopkins Bloomberg School of Public Health, 2013

 MSc, University of Burdwan, 1997

-My research is focused on strategies to reduce the morbidity and mortality due to diarrhea.
-Accordingly, my research is focused in three areas, finding new strategies for improved enteric vaccines and understanding vaccine immunology in protection from disease, delineating the role of the environment and understanding the occurrence and transmission of diarrheal pathogens, develop new diagnostic tools for resource poor settings to better understand disease epidemiology.
+My research is focused on strategies to control diarrhea morbidity and mortality.
+My research objectives are 1. finding new strategies for improved enteric vaccines and understanding vaccine immunology, 2. delineating the role of the environment in occurrence and transmission of diarrheal pathogens 3. develop new diagnostic tools for resource poor settings to better understand disease epidemiology.

 Honors and Awards